How can we help you today?

 • Sample software or client-ready prototypes

-Why it’s a good fit: Ideal for developers who want more control over their income and project scope.
-There’s room to freelance or build a full software product.
+Why it’s a good fit: It’s a strong business for developers who want more control over their income, clients, and project scope.

 13. IT support services

-Small businesses and solopreneurs often don’t have a full-time IT team—but still need someone to help when tech issues arise.
-That’s where IT support specialists come in.
-You can troubleshoot hardware and software problems, set up systems, and provide remote assistance.
+Small businesses and solopreneurs often don’t have full-time IT teams, but they still need help when tech issues arise.
+IT support specialists can troubleshoot hardware and software problems, set up systems, and provide remote assistance.

 How to get started:

-• Market yourself as a go-to local or remote IT partner
+• Market yourself as a local or remote IT partner.

 Startup requirements: